 10 Ways to Unlocking Inspiration for Events

-Have you ever had an event and your brain just takes an unexpected vacation?
+Have you ever had an event to plan and your brain just takes an unexpected vacation?
 Leaving you with no inspiration or ideas for your event.
 How do you get your brain to come back from its leave of absence and get those creative juices flowing again?
 Funny that you asked because I have the answer for that flighty brain of yours.

 Go Back to the Basics

 In Creativity 101, one of the best ways to spark ideas is to conduct a brainstorming session.
 This can be alone or with your event team.
 Try these nifty brainstorming techniques and watch the ideas blossom: